ycw/glue/README.md

 # static & instance items w/ same name creates doubles
 math/Triangle

-# included overrides which should not be
+# included heritages which should not be
 textures/*
 ```